videobuff/NextionDriver/README.md

 NextionDriver (for MMDVMHost)
 =============================
-This is a fork and Work in progress from ON7LDS.
-Note for Jumbospot users: This driver works only with USB, and not yet wit /dv/ttyAMA0.
+This is a fork and Work In Progress from ON7LDS.
+Note for Jumbospot users: This driver works only with USB, and not yet wit /dev/ttyAMA0.
 Extra functions are reading the offset frequency for DMR and some updating of software and firmware.
 Only mode tested so far is DMR/ 04072018 - PA0ESH
 =============================